Luna-Exchange/icc-wrapped-android/README.md

 1. The `signIn()` function handles authentication and then launches the SDK with the user object.
 2. The `onNavigateBack()` function is triggered when the user presses back on the SDK.

+**Permissions**

+The SDK automatically requests for permissions if enabled it loads the ICC wrapped experience if it is not enabled it's forces the user to enable before launching the webview
 ---